leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/shader/hair_principled.rst

 Roughness
    Specify how much the glints are smoothed in the direction of the hair shaft.
-   Too low values will smoothen the hair to the point of looking almost metallic, making glints look like fireflies; while setting it too high will result in a Lambertian look.
+   Too low values will smoothen the hair to the point of looking almost metallic, making glints look like :term:`Fireflies`; while setting it too high will result in a Lambertian look.

 .. figure:: /images/render_shader-nodes_shader_hair-principled_demo-roughness.jpg
    :align: center